nixer89/xrpl-token-distributor/README.md

 Prompt overrides help:
   inputCsv - The input CSV path.
 Should point to a file that contains the receiver's XRP details. outputCsv - The output CSV path.
-Will be generated after xrp-batch-payout is complete. network - The XRPL network.
+Will be generated after xrpl-token-distributor is complete. network - The XRPL network.
 Either 'testnet' or 'mainnet'. grpcUrl - The web gRPC endpoint for the rippleD node. usdToXrpRate - The price of 1 XRP in USD.